HOW TO RAISE HAPPY KIDS DURING A PANDEMIC?

 As a mother of two boys, I have had my fair share of the journey called parenthood.
+But of course, I was never ready to parent in a pandemic.
 In spite of all the ubiquitous advice for raising happy kids, there have still been happy days and not so happy ones.
 From going through times of struggle to eat a meal in peace while trying to cope with a nagging baby crawling around my feet, to trying to balance that potato peeler in my right hand while balancing the baby on my left.

 10+ ways for raising happy kids even during a pandemic